-The (mean) average driving distance for the amateur 'club' golfers measured in 2016 was 213 yards while 92% of the shots were hit using a driver.
-These data are summarised in Table 6, along with the data separated by CONGU handicap category.
-The average handicap of the golfers measured was 12.4.
+The (mean) average driving distance for the amateur 'club' golfers measured in 2017 was 208 yards while 89% of the shots were hit using a driver.
+These data are summarized in Table 6, along with the data separated by CONGU handicap category.
+The average handicap of the golfers measured was 12.1.
 Unsurprisingly, the lower handicap groups averaged longer driving distances than the higher handicap groups.
+It should be noted that there were fewer shots contributing to the average in 2017 due to only five of the venues being visited.